menu

 Demographics

-In terms of college education, Manchester is nearly on par with the US average for all cities of 21.84%: 20.37% of adults 25 and older in Manchester have a bachelor's degree or advanced degree.
+The education level of Manchester citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.37% of adults 25 and older in Manchester have a college degree.

 The per capita income in Manchester in 2022 was $33,783, which is middle income relative to Iowa and the nation.
 This equates to an annual income of $135,132 for a family of four.
 However, Manchester contains both very wealthy and poor people as well.